AEspinosaDev/OpenGL-SimpleRenderer/README.md

   Lenguages im using here: C,C++ and GLSL for the shading part.

   There are a lot of shaders implemented, each one of them focusing on one specific part of the classic rendering techniques.
-Going from the simplest tasks to the more complex ones.
+They go from the simplest tasks to the more complex ones.

   Most of the practical concepts are encapsulated in very simple classes.

   It supports lightning and basic types of textures.
 You can import your own meshes.
 On a close future shadows will be added in a new shader.